7 Key Metrics to Benchmark Your Content Performance in 2025

 2. Traffic Metrics

-Traffic composition determines what content to prioritize, how to measure success, and where to allocate promotion budget.
+Traffic composition helps decide which content to prioritize.
+It also guides how to measure success and where to spend the promotion budget.
 Start by distinguishing the four primary sources — Organic, Direct, Referral, and Social — then map each source to appropriate KPIs and actions.
-Practically, this means using `GA4` or other analytics to segment sessions by source, tagging campaign links with `UTM` parameters, and aligning content types to the channel that drives growth.
+Practically, this means using GA4 or other analytics to segment sessions by source, tagging campaign links with UTM parameters, and aligning content types to the channel that drives growth.

 • Create channel-specific content playbooks — SEO-first for organic, amplified creative for social.